Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/customer-portal.md

 ## Installation
 ### Prerequisites
-* A working instance of Entando running on Kubernetes.
-See [Getting Started](../../docs/getting-started/) for more information or [install Entando on any Kubernetes provider](../#operations).
+* A working instance of Villanova running on Kubernetes.
+See [Getting Started](../../docs/getting-started/) for more information or [install Villanova on any Kubernetes provider](../#operations).
-* Use the [Entando CLI](../../docs/getting-started/entando-cli.md) command `ent check-env develop` to verify dependencies
+* Use the [Villanova CLI](../../docs/getting-started/entando-cli.md) command `ent check-env develop` to verify dependencies
 * A Jira Service Management account
 * A [Keycloak server](https://www.keycloak.org/docs/15.0/server_admin/#_email) configured with the SMTP settings to enable email verification for users

-### Automatic Install via the Entando Hub
+### Automatic Install via the Villanova Hub

-#### A. Integrate the Entando Hub into your App Builder
+#### A. Integrate the Villanova Hub into your App Builder
 1. Log in to your App Builder and go to `Hub` → `Select Registry`
-2. Select `Entando Cloud Hub` if it has been configured, otherwise:
+2. Select `Villanova Cloud Hub` if it has been configured, otherwise:
    1. Choose `New Registry`
    2. In the pop-up window, enter the following:
-     -Name: `Entando Cloud Hub`
+     -Name: `Villanova Cloud Hub`
      -URL: `https://auth.entando.com/entando-hub-api/appbuilder/api`
      then click `Save`
    3. Click on the Cloud Hub in the Registry